Trackture U.S. Privacy Engine™

 CTLA Architecture

-The Compliance Tracking Layer Architecture (CTLA) is the enforcement system that sits between your website and your analytics stack.
-It standardizes how state-level opt-out rules, GPC signals, event suppression, and data minimization are applied before any data is sent to GA4, Google Ads, or downstream endpoints.
+The Compliance Tracking Layer Architecture (CTLA) is Trackture’s reference architecture for implementing privacy enforcement across analytics and advertising systems.
+Rather than a software component, CTLA defines how and where enforcement is implemented across your consent platform, Google Tag Manager, Consent Mode v2, and server-side routing.
+It standardizes how state-level opt-out rules, Global Privacy Control (GPC) signals, event suppression, and data minimization are configured, enforced, and verified before data is transmitted to GA4, Google Ads, or downstream endpoints.

 System Architecture Diagram